udelcodes/udelcodes.github.io/crypto3.md

 ## W3lc0m3 t0 Day 3 of Crypt0 W33k!!

-Today we will be learning about logical operators and randomness in cryptography.
+Today we will be learning about different operators and randomness in cryptography.
-Specifically, we will learn about the boolean operators, the modulo operator, the XOR operator, randomness, and the one-time pad.
+Specifically, we will learn about thelogical operators, the boolean operators, the modulo operator, the XOR operator, randomness, and the one-time pad.

 ### Background on Logical Operators and the Modulo Operator